noahgrant/resourcerer/ADVANCED_TOPICS.md

         When we provide using method (a), the dependent prop can be changed but not removed.
 When we provide using method (b), the dependent prop can be changed or removed.

-        So if we use method (a) and remove the dependent prop, we enter a state where `isLoading`, `hasLoaded`, and `hasErrored` are all false.
+        So if we use method (b) and remove the dependent prop, we enter a state where `isLoading`, `hasLoaded`, and `hasErrored` are all false.
 And since we have to wait for a `componentWillReceiveProps`/`componentDidUpdate` to re-update the url with the dependent prop, a lifecycle passes with this state, and there’s really nothing we can do about it.

         And again—`hasInitiallyLoaded` is still true and the model prop is empty, which can cause layout issues if you use, for example, an overlaid loader over a previously-rendered component.
 For this reason, such a previously-rendered component should use `nextProps.hasLoaded` instead of `!nextProps.isLoading` in its `shouldComponentUpdate`: